hieuht2910/crypto-wallet/README.md

 ```
 curl --location 'localhost:8080/api/v1/currency-pairs/'
 ```
-The data should be kind of
+The data should be a kind of
 ```agsl
 [
     {